395t/review-assignments/_summaries/saxe2013exact_1.md

 $$
 In this equation, we see that the first term implies the vectors in weight matrices should be colinear to minimize the loss, while the second term requires othorgonality.
 Therefore, the result is a set of vectors that are either pairwise orthogonal or colinear.
-The authors further examine the invariance manifold of weight vectors and find that their modes in the spectra evolve independently and staying orthogonal.
+The authors further examine the induced equivariance manifold of weight vectors and find that their modes in the spectra evolve independently and staying orthogonal.
 With similar but limited noisy initial condition, the authors find that the learning speed follows a sigmoid function as described in
 $$
 u_{f}(t)=\frac{s e^{2 s t / \tau}}{e^{2 s t / \tau}-1+s / u_{0}}